-Table 2 shows the out-of-sample prediction errors for average cooperation for the IRL-SG as well as for SVR (the best performing atheoretical predictor here) and OLS.
-We see that our learning model performs much better than simple OLS on $\Delta^{RD}$ , and in fact slightly better than the harder-to-interpret machine learning algorithms.
+Table 2 shows the out-of-sample prediction errors for average cooperation for the IRL-SG and for OLS.
+In this and the subsequent tables we also report the performance of the best of the model-free predictors, which here is SVR.
+We see that our learning model performs better than simple OLS on Δ^{RD} , and in fact slightly better than the harder-to-interpret machine learning algorithms.
 This is in part due to the fact that our data set is relatively small by machine learning standards.
-Also, the IRL-SG is better able to incorporate the effect of the realized supergame lengths, as can be seen by the fact that when we redo the estimations without using the realized supergame lengths as data, the out-of-sample MSE for the IRL-SG and the best ML method both increase to 0.0158.

 Model Avg C MSE S.E.
 Relative Improvement

-Constant 0.0517 (0.0040) - - - 407
+Constant 0.0517 (0.0040) -

-OLS on $\Delta^{RD}$ SVR $0.0189 \\ 0.0145$ (0.0020) $(0.0016)$ $63.4\% \ 71.9\%$
+OLS on Δ^{RD} 0.0189 (0.0020) 63.4%

+Best ML 0.0143 (0.0016) 72.3%

 IRL-SG 0.0138 (0.0015) 73.3%

-Table 2: Out-of-sample prediction MSE for average cooperation
+Table 2: Out-of-sample prediction MSE for average cooperation.
+The best ML method is Lasso.

-To estimate the out-of-sample prediction errors, we use 10-fold cross validation: We divide the sessions into 10 different folds, with data split on the level of the session, so each observation is predicted using only data from other sessions.
-For each fold, we use the other nine folds as a training set to estimate the parameters, and make predictions on the test fold using those parameters.
+To estimate the out-of-sample prediction errors, we use cross validation with the standard 10 folds.
+15 For each fold, we use the other nine folds as a training set to estimate the parameters, and make predictions on the test fold using those parameters.
+Importantly, we split on the level of the session, so each observation is predicted using only data from other sessions.
 To estimate the standard errors of the estimated mean squared error (MSE), we do 10 different such cross validations, leading to 10 predictions of each session, to capture the randomness from the assignment to different folds.
 We then bootstrap to get standard errors.
-By using the same folds for all models we can perform pairwise comparisons.
-Pairwise tests are presented in Appendix D. According to those pairwise tests, our learning model is indeed significantly better than an OLS on $\Delta^{RD}$ , though its improvement on SVR is too small to be significant.
+By using the same folds for all models, we can perform pairwise comparisons.
+Pairwise tests are presented in Appendix E. According to those pairwise tests, our learning model is indeed significantly better than an OLS on Δ^{RD} , though its improvement on best ML method is too small to be significant.